Natural Killer T (NKT) Cells

 Natural Killer T (NKT) cells are unique T cells that combines the properties of NK cells.

-NKT cells were first discovered in 1986 by Dr. Masaru Taniguchi (currently Senior adviser, Center for Integrative Medical Sciences, RIKEN) et al., and are known as the fourth lymphocyte following T, B cells, and NK cells.
+NKT cells were first discovered in 1986 by Dr. Masaru Taniguchi (currently Senior Visiting Scientist, RIKEN Cluster for Science, Technology and Innovation Hub ) et al., and are known as the fourth lymphocyte following T, B cells, and NK cells.
 NKT cells account for around half of the T cells found in the liver and in bone marrow.

 NKT cells are activated promptly when glycolipid antigens are recognized.
 Multi-type cytokines are produced upon this activation, inducing both immune-stimulation and -suppression.
 Currently, researchers are using various glycolipid NKT ligands to look into the structure-activity relationships that selectively induce immune responses.